voxel51/fiftyone/docs/source/user_guide/export_datasets.rst

 :meth:`export() <fiftyone.core.collections.SampleCollection.export>` and the
 labels JSON will be populated using the basenames of the exported samples' image filepaths as keys.
-You can also include the `data_path` parameter to specify a common prefix to strip from each image's filepath, in which case you must explicitly pass `export_media=False` to declare that you would only like to export labels.
+You can also include the `data_path` parameter to specify a common prefix to strip from each image's filepath to generate keys, in which case you must explicitly pass `export_media=False` to declare that you would only like to export labels.

 .. tabs::